vess-dev/Grimfall/README.md

 _"Good to see them bullets didn't affect your charm none."_

 Twice per session choose one of the following:
-  - Convince someone of an at least partially believable lie with ease.
+  - Convince someone of an believable lie or truth with ease.
   - Get a perfect Reveal on the motivation and emotions of someone.
   - Persuade someone to put a price on something or lower their price.